Current Divider Formula and Derivation

 I_{R_X} = I_{Total} \left( \frac{R_{Total}}{R_X} \right)

-It’s a straightforward formula that will accommodate small circuit with two resistors and complex circuits with hundreds of parallel branches.
-While the other formulas work, the two-resistor formula is too specialized and the other is too complex requiring additional mental capacity to differentiate “equivalent parallel circuit resistance” from the “equivalent parallel resistance of the circuit excluding the resistor of interest.”
+It’s a straightforward formula that will accommodate small circuits with two resistors and complex circuits with hundreds of parallel branches.
+While the other formulas work, the two-resistor formula is too specialized, and the other is too complex, requiring additional mental capacity to differentiate “equivalent parallel circuit resistance” from the “equivalent parallel resistance of the circuit excluding the resistor of interest.”

 Best wishes,